ZhuLab-Fudan/Phen2Disease/README.md

 In the src/model/BASE_IC/GeneRank(DiseaseRank) folder, you can get files of the gene(disease) ranking results.

-For the Data Cohorts 1-6, you can find them at the following sites:

 # Data Cohorts

 For the Data Cohorts 1-6, you can find them at the following sites: